WebstaurantStore / Food Service Resources / Installation & Maintenance / How to Season a Pan

 2. Wisps of smoke will start to rise from the pan, and it will change color to a brownish hue.

-3. Add a small amount of vegetable shortening or lard to the pan, wiping the shortening or lard all over the pan with a pair of tongs and a clean rag.
+3. Add a small amount of vegetable oil, shortening, or lard to the pan, wiping it all over the pan with a pair of tongs and a clean rag.

 4. Once the pan is thoroughly coated, place the pan back on the burner over high heat.